iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 > The virus will have a vaccine soon, so I hope you didn't put too much effort into this app.<br> :date: __2020-11-14 23:00:47__

-> It's certainly valuable to have a way of being notified if I was close to someone for 15 minutes who didn't know my name and who came down with COVID-19.
-The reason I didn't give the app 5 stars is that it doesn't allow me to check in daily and report suspicious symptoms.
-The only thing I can report is a test result.
-The other thing I don't like is that there are separate apps for neighboring states.
-That means that I have to have multiple contact tracing apps on my phone.<br> :date: __2020-11-12 16:38:08__

-> It was horrible trying to download and install this app at first.
-Something told me to try again at 5am.
-It was installed in a flash.
-If this is an indication that servers were busy, then I am extremely happy that Marylanders are using it.<br> :date: __2020-11-12 11:18:10__

-> Had to find a link from an article because it never showed up in the play store.
-Otherwise, I assume it's built on the same framework/template as many other states' apps and it remains to be seen how effective it is.If it really requires you to volunteer a positive test result, I'm not sure how they can expect much participation (or prevent trolling).Considering how little messaging I've seen and how resistant people are to even the most basic prevention, it seems like it may be a token gesture.<br> :date: __2020-11-12 02:18:22__

 #### 2-star reviews